Lemon mint: planting, hardiness & usage

 • Peat-free & organic soil: CO2-saving composition

-Tip: If you have purchased or harvested lemon mint seeds, a pre-cultivation in spring is a good idea.
-Sow these light-germinating seeds to a maximum depth of 0.5 cm in pots with a diameter of 8 to 10 cm, which are filled with a moistened growing medium.
-Our Plantura Organic Herb & Seeding Compost, which is also peat-free and made from natural raw materials, is well suited for this.
-At 18 °C and slightly moist soil throughout, the lemon mint seeds usually germinate within 2 weeks.
-Continue cultivating the young plants in a bright place until they have reached a size of about 7 to 10 cm.
-A little fertiliser at this stage will encourage vigorous growth.
+Tip: if you have purchased or harvested lemon mint seeds, starting the seeds indoors in spring is a good idea.
+Choose pots that are 8 to 10cm in diameter and fill with a moistened growing medium.
+Our Plantura Organic Herb & Seeding Compost is peat-free and made from natural raw materials, making it suitable for sowing mint seeds.
+Sow the seeds 0.5cm deep in the pots; lemon mint seeds need light to germinate, so do not cover with soil.
+At 18 °C with consistently slightly moist soil, the lemon mint seeds usually germinate within 2 weeks.
+Continue cultivating the young plants in a bright place until they reach a size of 7 to 10cm.
+At this stage, a little fertiliser will encourage vigorous growth.
 Then they can be transplanted to their final location.

 Lemon mint care

-Tip: One way to save water in the garden is to spread mulch around the lemon mint plants.
+Tip: one way to save water in the garden is to mulch around the lemon mint plants.
 Lawn clippings are best suited for this, as they provide nutrients at the same time.

-Likewise, do not neglect fertiliser when it comes to the lemon mint herb.
+Likewise, do not neglect to feed the lemon mint herbs with some fertiliser.
 The plants will thank you with lush growth and a rich harvest.
-It is recommended to work a slow-release fertiliser into the soil around the plants at the beginning of the growing season in spring.
-Our Plantura All Purpose Plant Food is well suited for this.
-It works over a period of at least 3 months and consists largely of organic components, which also promotes humus build-up and has a positive effect on soil structure and water retention capacity.
+Work a slow-release fertiliser into the soil around the plants at the beginning of the growing season in spring.
+Our Plantura All Purpose Plant Food is long lasting, giving the mint plants the nutrients they need for at least 3 months.
+It consists largely of organic components, which also promotes humus build-up and has a positive effect on soil structure and water retention capacity.
 Similar results can be achieved with good, mature compost.
-After about 3 months, the fertilisation may be repeated in summer.
+After about 3 months in summer, feed the mint plants again.

 All Purpose Plant Food, 1.5kg